Table of Contents

 Be sure to give your Swimmers puppy a supportive, orthopedic, and lofty bed (not any regular dog bed) that will help to keep as much pressure as possible off the dog's chest and abdomen.

-Massaging your puppy after a feed can also help the digestive process along and help to resolve problems like constipation and gas.
+Massaging your puppy after a feed can also help the digestive process along and help resolve problems like constipation and gas.

 Since these puppies aren't able to support their body weight, they are also unable to stand to use the potty or to move away from waste when they do go while lying down.

-Failing to clean up after your Swimmer pup immediately after their accident can cause infection, urine burns, and painful sores.
+Failing to clean up immediately after your Swimmer pup's accident can cause infection, urine burns, and painful sores.

 Furthermore, due to pups relieving themselves where they rest, it's recommended to use pee pads in your dog's favorite spots.
 Applying baby powder and wiping the dog can also help to prevent fecal scalding.